* Bunds edge lower before Thursday’s ECB meeting

 By Kirsten Donovan

-LONDON, Sept 3 (Reuters) - German government bonds edged lower on Monday, with investors likely to stay cautious before a European Central Bank meeting at which expectations are high that details of a bond buying plan will be fleshed out.
+LONDON, Sept 3 (Reuters) - German government bonds edged down on Monday, with investors likely to stay cautious before a European Central Bank meeting at which expectations are high that details of a bond buying plan will be fleshed out.

 Whether falls in Spanish and Italian bond yields can be sustained depends on the fine print of the scheme, which is intended to cut borrowing costs.